Lon Johnson: Personal life

 Johnson was born in Rockwood, Michigan.
 His father is a retired machinist and his grandfather was a steelworker.
 He graduated from Arizona State University.
 He is a son of Vivian L. Pluff of Onsted, Michigan, and Gary S. Johnson of Richland, Pennsylvania.
 Lon has an identical twin brother, Lance Johnson.

 On October 22, 2011, Johnson married Julianna Smoot, a fundraiser for Democrats.
 She was a Deputy Manager of Barack Obama's 2012 presidential reelection campaign, having previously served as White House Social Secretary, Deputy Assistant to the President, and Chief of Staff to United States Trade Representative Ron Kirk.
 His wife's employment in the Obama reelection effort was a campaign issue.

 Career

 Johnson has worked for the Democratic National Committee, the Democratic Senatorial Campaign Committee, and Congressman John Dingell's 2002 campaign.
 Johnson also worked for a non-profit called the National Democratic Institute.
 During his time there he traveled to Iraq to help with the installation of a political system based on democratic governance.
 He was formerly vice president of a private equity firm in Tennessee, TVV Capital, a private fund in Nashville that invests in small and midsize manufacturers and other companies, chiefly in the Southeast.

+Controversy

+In November 2023, ahead of the 2024 United States Senate election in Michigan, Senate candidate and business executive Nasser Beydoun alleged that Johnson had approached him with an offer of $20 million from a pro-Israel lobbying group to drop out of the Senate race and primary United States Representative Rashida Tlaib.
+Johnson repeatedly denied the claims, saying, "that's just crazy.
+I didn't offer him $20 million, or any other amount of money, to run against Rashida.
+That's insane."